 Roanoke, Va.
 24015.

-Ms. Woody is your assigned advisor at VWCC who will review your application material for completeness and provide guidance on the admission requirements.
-You may contact her at 540-857-7307 or through e-mail at email@example.com.
+Ms. Woody is one of your assigned advisors at VWCC who will review your application material for completeness and provide guidance on the admission requirements.
+You may contact the Health Professions Advising Team at email@example.com.

 Early application is encouraged for advising purposes.